 There are multiple strategies for developing multi-platform software.
 Multi-platform frameworks built on web technologies are common for smaller applications since they allow a small team to deliver an application to a multi-platform audience.
 Larger teams can support separate versions of their applications with their own source code, where each version is written specifically for its platform.
 For example, Adobe Photoshop is a multi-platform app that maintains different codebases for each operating system, while the Slack app uses a multi-platform framework called Electron.

-In the consumer gaming market, mutliplatform games run on more than one gaming machine.
-For example, a sports game developed for Xbox, Playstation, GameCube, and PC would be a multiplatform game.
-If a game is developed exclusively for one system, i.e. "The Legend of Zelda," for Nintendo, it is not multiplatform.
-Gaming hardware manufacturers use exclusive software as a reason for consumers to buy their system.
+In the consumer gaming market, multi-platform games run on more than one gaming machine.
+For example, a sports game developed for Xbox, Playstation, and PC would be a multi-platform game.
+If a game is developed exclusively for one system — i.e. a game in the "The Legend of Zelda" series for Nintendo — it is not multi-platform.
+Gaming hardware manufacturers use exclusive software to attract consumers to buy their systems.